mvolkmann/blog/src/love2d.md

 After making changes to the Lua code, enter `./bundle` again to create a new `.love` file and then re-run the iOS project.

+If no sounds play, it is likely because the phone mute switch is on.

 ## Optimizations

 When comparing the distance between two points to some value,